twhl-community/halflife-unified-sdk/docs/features/skill-configuration-system.md

 Removes all skill variables.

-### sk_reload

-Syntax: `sk_reload`

-Reloads the configuration file.
-Changes will take effect immediately except in those cases where values have been cached in other C++ variables (e.g. an NPC's health will not change).

 ## Skill2Json

 The `Skill2Json` tool converts original Half-Life `skill.cfg` files to the Unified SDK `skill.json` format.
 You can find this tool in the mod installation's `tools` directory.